Just an ordinary day

 I was just trying to go for a nice, neat result.
 It’s funny because even I suffer from performance anxiety and everybody suffers from performance anxiety, especially England footballers when they’re about to take a penalty.

-Hopefully this will give you an illustration as to sort of what you expect to see on everday.
+Hopefully, this will give you an illustration as to the sort of what you expect to see on everyday.

 What would I expect from ‘normal’ markets…